2600hz/kazoo/doc/engineering/erlang-documentation.md

 ## Edocify Script

-Comments in Kazoo source code was not formated correctly to consume by EDoc.
+Comments in Kazoo source code was not formatted correctly to consume by EDoc.
 Since there was a lot of issues to fix, a [script](https://github.com/2600hz/kazoo/blob/master/scripts/edocify.escript) was written to find the problematic issues in the code using regex and [`ag` The Silver Searcher](https://github.com/ggreer/the_silver_searcher) and fix them.

 To avoid repeating the same issues again this script is running as part of CI.

-The script may not catch all issues but still it fixes known issues were found during formating comments.
+The script may not catch all issues but still it fixes known issues were found during formatting comments.

 ```shell
 $ scripts/edocify.escript